 An introduction to world mythology, with emphasis on Greek and Roman legends.
-Prerequisite: ENG 103 or ENG 104

 ENG 253 READINGS IN WORLD LITERATURE 3-0-3

 Readings in selected major works which have influenced thought and culture.
 Selections may be drawn from (but not limited to) such writers as Dante, Juvenal, Confucius, Montaigne, Rabelais, Cervantes, Moliere, Goethe, and Dostoyevsky.